thisismattsmith/elearningco/src/content/blog/workplace-health-safety-cost-guide.md

 ## Market Rates for WHS eLearning in Australia

-Based on 2025 market analysis, here's what Australian organizations typically pay:
+Based on 2025 market analysis, here's what Australian organisations typically pay:

 ### Budget Tier ($3,000 - $7,500)
 - Freelance developers or small studios